 - Patellar Dysfunction

-My actual case: $7,500 Settlement for my client, who was in a car.
+My client was in a car.
 A hit and run driver hit his car and fled the scene.

 About 1 month later, he had an MRI of the cervical spine.
 It showed a C5-C6 paracentral disk protrusion, moderate in size, compressing upon the thecal sac.